IBM/event-automation/_ep_1.0/02-installing/02-planning.md

 ## Planning for persistent storage

 If you plan to have persistent volumes, consider the disk space required for storage.
-TODO - what do we want to say here

 You either need to create a [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#static){:target="_blank"}, persistent volume claim, or specify a storage class that supports [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#dynamic){:target="_blank"}.
 Each component can use a different storage class to control how physical volumes are allocated.